oracle/graal/compiler/src/org.graalvm.compiler.nodes/src/org/graalvm/compiler/nodes/doc-files/OptimizationLog.md

 for this decision.
 There may be several negative decisions until a method is finally inlined.
 The children of a node are the methods invoked in the method.
 The bci of the callsite is also stored for each method in the tree.

+Each node except the root represents an invoke node in Graal IR.
+An invoke node may be deleted as a result of optimization.
+The call target of a callsite may be indirect.
+An indirect callsite cannot be directly inlined, but it may be devirtualized by the compiler.
+Devirtualized invokes are represented as the children of a indirect callsite in the inlining tree.

+Using all the properties described above, we classify each inlining-tree node into one of the following callsite kinds:

+- `root` - the compiled root method
+- `inlined` - an inlined method
+- `direct` - a direct method invocation, which was not inlined and not deleted
+- `indirect` - an indirect method invocation, which was not inlined and not deleted
+- `deleted` - a deleted method invocation
+- `devirtualized` - an indirect invocation which was devirtualized

 ## Example: optimization log of a benchmark

 Run a benchmark with the flag `-Dgraal.OptimizationLog=Directory` to produce an output and save it to the directory